 Students

 The BFY program is designed primarily for students enrolled in Options and Opportunities (O2) and Co-Operative Education courses that focus on construction/trade/technology and community-based learning courses.
-Students not currently enrolled in co-op must be committed and able to complete a 25-hour in-class component.
+Students not currently enrolled in co-op must complete a 25-hour in-class component.
 Speak to your teacher for more information.

-Applications for the 2024 Building Futures for Youth Program are NOW OPEN.
-Please click here to access the application form.
+Applications for the 2025 Building Futures for Youth Program are now closed.

 Building Futures for Youth – Learn More